seL4/microkit/README.md

 ## Developer system requirements

-Development of Microkit has primarily been performed on Ubuntu 18.04 LTS (x86_64).
+Building the Microkit SDK is supported on Linux (x86_64) and macOS (Apple Silicon/Intel).

 This section attempts to list the packages or external development tools which are required during development.
 At this stage it may be incomplete.